U.S. Judge Halts Trump's TikTok Ban, Hours Before It Was Set To Start

 "We will continue defending our rights for the benefit of our community and employees.
 At the same time, we will also maintain our ongoing dialogue with the government to turn our proposal, which the President gave his preliminary approval to last weekend, into an agreement," a TikTok spokeswoman said.

+In the wake of its setback, the Trump administration said it will postpone the planned ban of the app, but vowed to continue the legal battle.

+"The E.O. is fully consistent with the law and promotes legitimate national security interests.
+The Government will comply with the injunction and has taken immediate steps to do so, but intends to vigorously defend the E.O. and the Secretary's implementation efforts from legal challenges," the Commerce Department said in a statement.

 The judge's move means the Chinese-owned TikTok can now operate without interruption at least until a full court hearing.
-Nicholas' opinion supporting his decision was not immediately released.
+Nicholas' opinion supporting his decision was not immediately released publicly.
 A full hearing date on the case has not yet been set.

 The U.S.-TikTok row started with an executive order blacklisting the app on Aug.
 6, when the president invoked a national economic emergency, citing national security reasons.